Wachema/Wachema/README.md

-- 👋 Hi, I’m Waru Charles Emmanuel, a final year undergraduate student doing a major in Biomedical Engineering at Mbarara University of Science and Technology (MUST) in Uganda.
+- 👋 Hi, I’m Waru Charles Emmanuel, a graduate student doing a major in Biomedical Engineering at Politecnico di Milano in Italy
-- 👀 I’m interested in ...Python for machine learning and artificial intelligence... literally everything data science
+- 👀 I’m interested in ...Python for machine learning and artificial intelligence
-- 🌱 I’m currently learning ...Python and Blockchain
 - 💞️ I’m looking to collaborate on ...Machine learning projects
-- 📫 How to reach me ...@waru_charles on Twitter and waru.ces@gmail.com
 """ Lets code it"""

 <!---